David Ozoh: Derby County (loan)

+Derby County

+On 1 September 2026, Ozoh joined Derby County on a permanent transfer, signing a five-year contract.
+He made his debut as a permanent Derby County player as 22nd minute substitute for Rhian Brewster in a 3–0 defeat to West Ham United.

 International career

 Ozoh was born in Valencia, Spain to Nigerian parents and moved to England at a young age.
 He was called up to the England U18s in March 2023 and made his debut during a 2–1 win over Croatia in Medulin on 22 March 2023.

+On September 2026, Ozoh switched to represent Nigeria on international senior level, ending his reprersentation for the England youth.